-ABOUT THE SCHOOL

-- INSTN, the French school for energy and health technology is organizing the International School in Nuclear Engineering, promoting knowledge in the field of nuclear sciences at a high education level. - The 2023 edition will offer 6 one-week advanced courses in nuclear engineering to be held in France (Cadarache, Marcoule, or Saclay), in January and March 2023.
-Participants have the possibility to choose the course they want to follow, from only one to all six courses. - The courses are designed for young researchers, PhD students, post-doctorates and engineers, already having a Master of Science in nuclear engineering as a background.
-They present the international state-of-the-art in the main topics of nuclear engineering: Reactor core physics, thermal hydraulics, materials, fuels, fuel cycle and nuclear waste. - 3 ECTS will be awarded for each successfully completed course (one week).
+Pin-type fuel element of Gas Fast-cooled Reactor (GFR) Large scale bubble simulation Actinide complex solvated by extraction molecule ABOUT THE SCHOOL - INSTN, the French National Institute for Nuclear Science and Technology is organizing the International School in Nuclear Engineering, promoting knowledge in the field of nuclear sciences at a high education level. - The 2025 edition will offer six one-week advanced courses in nuclear engineering to be held in France (Cadarache, Marcoule, Saclay), from January to March 2025.
+Participants have the possibility to choose the course they want to follow, from only one to all six. - The courses are designed for young researchers, PhD students, postdoctorates and engineers, already having a Master of Science in nuclear engineering as a background.
+They present the international state-ofthe-art in the main topics of nuclear engineering: reactor core physics, thermal hydraulics, materials, fuels, fuel cycle and nuclear waste. - Three ECTS will be awarded for each successfully completed course.
+INFORMATION Venue The courses will be held at INSTN locations in: